arperry/theverybot/README.md

 ```
 (This assumes that your working directory contains the Very Bot scripts and that the PhantomJS executable is in your path or in that directory.
 Adjust accordingly.)

-**WARNING:** The Very Bot will hijack any games on its account that begin after it starts running, whether or not it has any idea how to play that format.
+**WARNING:** The Very Bot will hijack any and all games on its account after it starts running, whether or not it has any idea how to play that format.
 Don't use the bot on an account that you're currently using to battle.

 ### Configuration